Tour of Bruges: Three Days of Bruges–De Panne

 Since 2018, the Three Days of De Panne is raced under a new format following a calendar switch with Dwars door Vlaanderen.
 (Note: Flanders Classics, organizer of Dwars door Vlaanderen, lobbied with UCI and was granted the date formerly held by the Three Days of De Panne.
 The organizers of the Three Days were granted the slot held by Dwars door Vlaanderen, but chose to shorten their race, as the next Flemish classic, E3 Harelbeke, is raced on a Friday.)
 The race comes one week earlier, in the week following Milan–San Remo, and the men's event has morphed into a one-day race on Wednesday.
 The Flemish Ardennes roads and the concluding time trial were abandoned in favour of a route entirely in the province of West Flanders.
 The iconic Kemmelberg and several cobbled sectors have a more prominent part in the new course.

 In order to continue the multi-day format, a women's event was inaugurated on the day after the men's race.
 (Note: Initially the Three Days organizers had another three-day concept in mind, with a two-day contest for men and one day for women.
 The event would kick off with a sprinters challenge on Tuesday, but this idea was abandoned due to a lack of teams' interest.
 However, organizers intend to return to a three-day format in the future.)
-Both races start in Bruges and have two finishing circuits in and around De Panne.
+Both races started in Bruges and had two finishing circuits in and around De Panne.
 The women's race is part of the UCI Women's World Tour, cycling's top tier professional competition.
 Jolien D'Hoore won the first running of the women's Three Days in a sprint.
 Six of the eight editions of the women's race have finished in a sprint finish, with the race considered a "sprinters classic".

+The finish in De Panne was criticised due to the amount of street furniture and tight corners prior to the finish.

+Tour of Bruges

+From 2026, the race will start and finish in Bruges, with a new name of Tour of Bruges.
+Organisers stated that it was no longer possible for the race to safely finish in De Panne, due to the "tram tracks, train tracks, traffic islands, bus stops, and road narrowings".